香蕉视频

 How to Recognize the Signs of an Epileptic Seizure

-The warning signs for a seizure are different for everyone, but some of the common symptoms people report include:
+The warning signs for an epileptic seizure are different for everyone.
+Some of the symptoms most commonly reported include the following:

-• a sensation in the pit of your stomach, often described as the feeling of 鈥渂utterflies鈥 in your stomach;
+• Sensation in the pit of your stomach, often described as the feeling of "butterflies" in your stomach

-• hearing impairment that feels like being underwater;
+• Impaired hearing that feels like you're underwater

-• feeling of d茅j脿 vu where things are familiar or the opposite feeling where everything seems alien or unrecognizable; or
+• Feeling of d茅j脿 vu where things are familiar or the opposite feeling where everything seems unrecognizable

-• an 鈥淎lice in Wonderland鈥 syndrome where everything is distorted, either you feel small and everything else seems large or vice versa.
+• 鈥淎lice in Wonderland鈥 syndrome where everything is distorted鈥攅ither you feel small and everything seems large or vice versa

 Many of these symptoms may also be the result of other medical conditions.
-If you think you or your loved one might have epilepsy, seek care from a primary care physician who will determine if a neurologist visit is needed.
+Visit your primary care provider first if you think you or your loved one might have epilepsy.
+Your primary care provider will determine if you need to see a neurologist who specializes in epilepsy (epileptologist).

 What to Do during an Epileptic Seizure

 It鈥檚 important to recognize the signs of a seizure so you can help a person stay safe during and after.
-If a person is not experiencing jerking movements during an epileptic seizure, sit them down to avoid harm or injury, and stay with them until the seizure is gone.
+Sit the person with the seizure down if they're not experiencing any jerking movements.
+Sitting them down will prevent them from harming or injuring themselves during the seizure.
+Stay with them until the seizure is gone.

 • Roll the person onto their side.